Skip to main content

 Key takeaways:

-• There are many ways to save on Opdivo and Yervoy.
+• There are ways to save on Opdivo and Yervoy.
 If you’re eligible, a manufacturer savings card can help you access Opdivo and Yervoy for as little as $0 per fill.
 Patient assistance programs are also available.

 Opdivo (nivolumab) and Yervoy (ipilimumab) are medications used to treat certain types of cancer.
 You may have already heard of Yervoy and its breakthrough success in treating an advanced type of skin cancer called melanoma